 Fig. 4: Feature importance analysis of the forecast produced by textual features.

+(Upper: Global features; Lower: Local features)

-The traditional features used to forecast the sales of PCB relay are mainly the automotive global market indexes such as production figures at different regions.
+The traditional features used to forecast the sales of PCB relay are mainly the features generated from the automotive global market indexes such as production figures at different regions.
+We use the tool called TSFresh[5] to generate the statistical characteristic from these timeseries on automotive market index production volume at different regions.
 We replace this set of features by features obtained from GMI by applying NLP tools described in Section (3.2).
 It is found that the difference in forecast generated by two different sets of features is only 3.17%.
-T
+The forecast generated by traditional features and textual features are reasonably close to each other meaning former can be explained by the later with no compromise in error.

 However, the feature importance analysis through textual features is much more explainable and interpretable by business users with varying degrees of domain, product and industry knowledge.

-[Fig.5]our model using a decrease in sales is being predicted for the month of July when compared to the last few months, and this can be very well explained using our proposed method when using textual features.
+[Fig.5] presents the forecast generated by our model using textual features.
+It is observed that a decrease in sales is being predicted for the month of July when compared to the last few months, and this can be very well explained using our proposed method when using textual features.

-First and foremost, the traditional features are macroscopic, whereas the textual features are microscopic.
-As a reason it is much harder to explain the forecast using only the traditional features.
-On the other hand, the textual features are more microscopic and contain information specific to Panasonic as well as to relevant market segments.
+First and foremost, the traditional features are macroscopic, whereas the numerical features are very complex statistical functions of microscopic factors.
+As a reason it is practically impossible to explain the forecast using only the traditional features.
+Moreover, they are often ambiguous and contrary to general wisdom.
+On the other hand, the textual features are more microscopic and contain information specific to the Panasonic business as well as to relevant market segments.